 - PathFactory maintains a list of bots using IPs and browser agents that have been identified and shown to either be benign or malicious.
 However, many bots do not identify themselves as such and the technology behind them keeps evolving.

-PathFactory is confident in the accuracy of the pageviews counted in reports, however, we are happy to work with your team to create a testing plan to confirm that a view is getting recorded in our analytics when legitimate visitors launch a PathFactory track.
+PathFactory is confident in the accuracy of the pageviews counted in reports, however, we are happy to work with your team to create a testing plan to confirm that a view is getting recorded in our analytics when legitimate visitors launch a PathFactory experience.

 Reducing bot traffic within a Marketing Automation System